 Despite the popularity of the world-class ski resort, we returned in summer to taste everything that Fernie has to offer.
 And I must say, it’s quite a long list.
 Enjoy!

-Get a geotourism map of ‘The Crown of the continent’ by National Geographic here which includes the Rocky Mountains for Alberta, British Columbia, and Montana.
+Get a free geotourism map of ‘The Crown of the continent’ by National Geographic here which includes the Rocky Mountains for Alberta, British Columbia, and Montana.

 Do you like small mountain towns?
 Check out our travel guides for:

 - Canmore, the gate to the Rockies close to Banff